 Investigation of your Complaint

-a Your Complaint will be passed to Ruth Oakes our Client Care Manager
+a Your Complaint will be passed to Ruth Oakes our Client Care Manager ( or Julian Farley if the complaint is against Ruth Oakes ).

 b She will ask the person against whom the complaint is made to reply to the complaint within 5 days.